 Sentencing: If the defendant pleads guilty, or loses his case at trial, the court must issue a sentence in the case.
 It is not uncommon for this to happen months after the date the defendant is convicted.
 During the time between the conviction and the sentencing, the probation department in your county may be instructed to write a pre-sentence investigation report or "PSI."
 Your lawyer can work with the local probation department in order to reach outcomes other than being sent to prison or jail.

-To view the Colorado sentencing guide, please go to our sentencing page.
+To view the Colorado sentencing guide, please see our information about sentencing.